top of page

 A typical sketchbook page, filled with many scribbles and thumbnail sketches.

-It's at this point that I usually move away from my mood board or any direct reference images and instead I draw ideas from the first marks and sketches.
-I've usually chosen a colour palette at this point too.
+At this stage, I often detach from my mood board and reference images.
+Instead, I draw inspiration from my initial marks and sketches.
+Typically, I’ve chosen a color palette by this point as well.

 Sketchbook Process Painting with Collage